Table of Contents

 xad خد he took–from MSA أخذ

 In Egyptian Arabic, qaaf (ق) is pronounced as a glottal stop, as if it were hamza (ʔ ء), in the majority of words, but it is still written as ق.
 In some everyday words (as well as in more formal words borrowed from MSA), ق is pronounced q.
-In some of our newer materials, we have begun to add a dot under the letter to show you when it is pronounced q.
-In other materials, since the spelling won’t help you determine whether the pronunciation is q or ʔ, you should refer to phonemic transcription or audio when in doubt.
+Since the spelling won’t help you determine whether the pronunciation is q or ʔ, you should refer to phonemic transcription or audio when in doubt.

 This letter has a distinctive pronunciation in Egyptian Arabic: g ([g] as in English gas), instead of MSA’s j ([dʒ] as in English jam).

 gamīl جميل beautiful (vs. MSA jamīl جميل )